Shebuka/SC-Datarunner-UEX/README.md

 ## Disclaimer

-Star Citizen Datarunner for UEX is a closed-source project.
-All rights are reserved by the developers.
-This application is not officially affiliated with UEX Corporation or Roberts Space Industries, the developers of Star Citizen.
+All rights are reserved.
+Star Citizen Datarunner for UEX is not officially affiliated with UEX Corporation or Roberts Space Industries, the developers of Star Citizen.

 ## Acknowledgments

 - [UEX Corporation](https://uexcorp.space/) for providing the API and community platform.
 - [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) for enabling robust text recognition.
-- The Star Citizen community for inspiring this tool.
+- The Star Citizen community for inspiring this tool and providing valuable feedback.